kyco/jquery.kyco.googleplusfeed2/README.md

 ===========================
 ####Version: 2.0.0

-The best Google+ feed widget out there!
+The best Google+ feed widget out there which actually works!

+v2 no longer makes use of third party plugins or tools to retrieve the Google+ data.
+This plugin hooks directly into the Google+ API to give you the best Google+ feed widget out there.

+Take a look at the [demo](http://www.kycosoftware.com/projects/demo/googleplus-feed-widget-2).

 How to install
 --------------